lgrains/clean_data/README.md

 ### Author:  Louise Rains
 ### Date:  January 23, 2015

-The purpose of this document is to outline the changes that were made to the original dataset to provide a new tidy dataset.
+The purpose of this document is to outline the changes that were made to the original dataset in order to provide a new tidy dataset.
 The changes are contained in the accompanying script, run_analysis.R.

 There are three libraries used for the script:
-  1. data.table
+  1. data.table (read.table, write.table, other table functions)
-  2. dplyr
+  2. dplyr (arrange(), rename())
-  3. doBy
+  3. doBy (summaryBy() )

 The main elements of the script combine three pairs of files.
 The  pairs consist of
 ```